jenfurg/BubbleShooter/README.md

  5/23: Leo wrote some constructors and some skeletons of functions for the Game, Bubble, and Shooter classes.
+Jennifer worked on finding images to use for the setup of the game (ended up not being used, because built-in vector was more functional).

  5/24: Leo wrote function to advance a row of bubbles and to check for game over (untested).
-Jennifer created the vector, worked on the designs of the background.
+Jennifer worked on the setup, worked on the designs of the background, and created the vector.

- 5/25: Jennifer worked on the the vector, trying to limit its movement and working out a shooting function.
+ 5/25: Jennifer worked on the the vector, in order to limit its movements to the screen and working out a shooting function.

  5/26: Leo rewrote the shooter display to be a constant length in the direction of the mouse.
 Jennifer worked on setting up the background formatting.